Lovepreet-Sin/Github/README.md

 - *Easy evaluation of each others work*

 3. **Difference between git and github?**
-- **Git:** *It is a revision control system, a tool to manage your source code history.
+- **Git:** *It is a version control system, a tool to manage your source code history.
 Installed and maintained in your local system.*</br>
 - **Github:** *It is a hosting service for git repositories.
 Exclusively cloud-based.
 Github is the service for projects that use git.*